Seraglio: In literature and the arts

 In the context of the turquerie fashion, the seraglio became the subject of works of art, the most famous perhaps being Mozart's 1782 Singspiel, Die Entführung aus dem Serail (The Abduction from the Seraglio), based on Christoph Friedrich Bretzner's 1781 libretto Belmont und Constanze, oder Die Entführung aus dem Serail (Belmonte and Konstanze, or The Abduction from the Seraglio).
 In Montesquieu's 1721 Persian Letters, one of the main characters, a Persian from the city of Isfahan, is described as an occupant of a seraglio.

 Homophones

 Saraya is also used as a military unit title in the Arab world.
-In this case the Arabic is سرية, a different word from "saraya" (السرايا) as in a building.
-The etymology is also different from the building: سرية is from Arabic and communicates the idea of a "private group".
-However the plural is سرايا (saraya), indistinguishable from the term "saraya" which is a variant (in the singular) of saray (the building).
+In this case, the Arabic is سرية, a different word from "saraya" (السرايا), as in a building.
+The etymology of the two terms also differs: سرية is from Arabic and communicates the idea of a "private group".
+However, the plural is سرايا (saraya), indistinguishable from the term "saraya" which is a variant (in the singular) of saray (the building).

 The normal translation for سرية is company (military unit), but in the case of the Lebanese Resistance Saraya the term is often arbitrarily translated as brigades.

 Another example is the Syrian Defense Saraya.